 Get to Know Your Church… Around the World Being a part of St. Mark’s is about more than what happens at this particular corner in Yonkers.
 We are connected to a network of missions and ministries around our region and throughout the world.
 In the narthex (entryway) of the church are a couple of racks.
 These contain free publications from around our church body, including the Lutheran Witness (our synod’s monthly magazine) and Reporter (our newspaper).
 These are for you.
 Take and read; then pray for and support all the amazing ministries they portray.

-The New Portals of Prayer Has Arrived The January to March issue of Portals of Prayer is now here.
+The New Issue of Portals of Prayer Is Now Available The July to September issue of Portals of Prayer is now here.
 This is a resource for daily devotions that is much beloved in our circles.
 If you haven’t used them yet, please give them a try.
 You can pick one up in the back of the church in either a pocket size or a large print edition.
 And don’t forget to take one to share with a friend.

 The Anointing of the Sick Pastor will be available on the fourth Sunday of every month for prayer and the anointing of the sick.
 Whether you are seeking healing for yourself or a loved one, you are invited to come forward.
 If you know someone who has been “under the weather,” invite them to come along with you.
 James 5:13-20 is the biblical basis for this ancient custom.
 If you have any questions, please talk to pastor.

 Children in Worship An activity sheet about today’s service is available for our youngest members.
 This will help them engage in worship in a way that is developmentally appropriate for their stage in life.
 Jesus said, “Let the little children come to me;” he did not say, “Let them act like little adults.”
 Help your young ones experience Jesus in a way that is appropriate for them.